Quantum Theory of Wave Scattering from Electromagnetic Time Interfaces: Quantum Fields

-In Eq.~\eqref{eq:TERMs}, there are three terms.
-The last term (i.e., $\exp(-\tanh r\hat{K}_-)$) is useless, because it is about annihilation operators, and we already assumed that the second mode is in the ground level.
+The expression for $\hat{S}(r)$ in Eq.~\eqref{eq:TERMs} involves three terms.
+The last term preserves the initial state, because it contains only annihilation operators and the backward incident mode is in the vacuum state.
 Regarding the middle term, we obtain that